 “In the Arts, both Josh Linnett and Hunter Smith were accepted into Griffith University’s Queensland Conservatorium; Josh for their jazz program and Hunter for acting.
 Our Music Extension class all received 100% for their composition task – each one very different – which is truly exceptional.
 In Visual Art, Artist Matthew Hattrick was accepted into RMIT’s Fine Arts program which is ranked number one for Art and Design in the Asia Pacific (2018 QS Rankings),” said Mr Minke.

-“This year has been a challenge to say the least, but Immanuel has been my second home since I started kindy here 13 years ago,” said College Captain Adrienne Halpin.
+“2020 was a challenge to say the least, but Immanuel has been my second home since I started kindy here 13 years ago,” said College Captain Adrienne Halpin.